PlesantJerk/navx/README.md

 # navx - an API for navx2 STMicroelectronics navigation robotics board

 This is a pure python library that can read all the sensors on the navx board.
-Its conposed of 3 classes.
+Its composed of 3 classes.

 **NavigationEntry**: This class is a data class that represents a single reading from the board.
 It will capture the following attributes:
 - yaw